lennon101/alphaPongRevised/README.md

 ##Features Implemented

 The completed project was able to implement a working two-dimensional table-tennis arena with multiplayer ability via network connection.
 The following outlines the extra features that were achieved in the design phase of this project.

-1) A two-dimensional table tennis arena
+1. A two-dimensional table tennis arena
-2) Event driven, user controlled paddles via keyboard and mouse input
+2. Event driven, user controlled paddles via keyboard and mouse input
-3) Multiplayer support via network connection
+3. Multiplayer support via network connection
-a) Player1hosts,player2joins
+    - Player1hosts,player2join
-b) Server is an intermediate between the two
+    - Server is an intermediate between the two
-c) Server controls what data is sent where to cut down on lag d) Spectator mode for a 3rd client to connect to
+    - Server controls what data is sent where to cut down on lag d) Spectator mode for a 3rd client to connect to
-4) Simulated ball physics implementing table-tennis-like rules
+4. Simulated ball physics implementing table-tennis-like rules
-5) Game effects
+5. Game effects
-a) PerformancePenalty:Speedofballincreaseswithgameprogress
+  - PerformancePenalty:Speedofballincreaseswithgameprogress
-b) Comet Tail: Ball has comet tail showing path, the tail increases as the speed increases 6) Scoring system to track game progress
+  - Comet Tail: Ball has comet tail showing path, the tail increases as the speed increases 6) Scoring system to track game progress
-7) Heads Up Display to display messages to the players
+6. Heads Up Display to display messages to the players
-8) Power ups
-a) Fast-ball:Speedofballtemporarilyincreases b) Multi-ball: ball divides by 3
+7. Power ups: Fast-ball:Speedofballtemporarilyincreases b) Multi-ball: ball divides by 3